 Instructions

-- Place the flour, bicarbonate of soda and salt into a mixing bowl.
+- Place 500g wholemeal flour, 1 level teaspoon bicarbonate of soda (baking soda) and a pinch of salt into a mixing bowl.
 Whisk to combine.

-- In a jug or separate mixing bowl beat together the yoghurt and milk.
+- In a jug or separate mixing bowl beat together 300ml plain yoghurt with 200ml milk.

 - Stir the yoghurt mixture through the flour until combined.

-- Use your hands to make eight small rolls and place on the prepared baking tray.
+- Make eight small rolls with lightly floured hands and place on the prepared baking tray.
 Bake in the oven or 30 minutes or until golden brown and cooked through.

 - Serve warm or allow to cool completely and store in an airtight container.